Tell Akko

 Click on the photo to view it in higher resolution...

-This photo was taken on the south side of the hill, which faces the Na'aman river.
+This photo shows a section on the south side of the hill, which faces the Na’aman river.
 The hill side is potted with ancient ceramics, cisterns, traces of walls, archaeological excavations, and a layer of dirt that accumulated over the years.

 A view from the south on Tell Akko, the site of the Biblical city.

-Another view of the Tell from the south.
-Most of the area in this southern section was quarried and hallowed out in 1942, since it was used to dry out the marshy lands area south of the Tell.
+The next photo is another view of the Tel from the south.
+Most of the area in this southern section was quarried and hallowed out in 1942, since it was used to dry out the marshy lands area south of the Tel.

 In the Bronze period the whole city had a very high rampart, impressive walls and gates.
 Some traces of these fortifications can still be seen here today, and especially in the northern and western sections.